Amed Rosario Player Props: Dodgers vs. Rockies

 Amed Rosario At The Plate

-- In 4.8% of his games this season, he has hit a home run, and 1.1% of his trips to the dish.
+- He has gone deep in five games this season (4.7%), homering in 1.1% of his trips to the dish.

-- Rosario has had at least one RBI in 32.4% of his games this year (34 of 105), with more than one RBI 12 times (11.4%).
-He has also accounted for three or more of his team's runs in two contests.
+- Rosario has had an RBI in 35 games this year (33.0%), including 12 multi-RBI outings (11.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.